 A logo is an image that you use for branding and to create a consistent identity for your business.
 It does not necessarily have to reflect your core functionalities.
 Rather, it is a symbol that builds a connection between your target audience and your business.

 “A logo is an instrument of pride and should be shown at its best.
-If in the business of communications, “image is king,” the essence of this image, the logo, is the jewel in its crown.”
-Paul Rand
+If in the business of communications, ‘image is king,’ the essence of this image, the logo, is the jewel in its crown.”

-So, when you work with a logo designer to create your logo identity, your focus should be on the effectiveness of the end result and not entirely on the cost.
+So, when you work with a logo designer to create your logo and brand identity, your focus should be on the effectiveness of the end result or outcome (more sales or improved communications etc.) and not entirely on the cost.

 Designing a logo is not just simply choosing a nice font and playing around with different shapes and colours; there are many other factors involved which determine the value of a professional logo design.